 - Opportunistic Investments: Consider alternative real estate investment opportunities, such as distressed debt investing or real estate investment trusts (REITs), that can provide exposure to real estate while mitigating some of the risks associated with direct property ownership.

-Understanding the four stages of the real estate cycle—recovery, expansion, hypersupply, and recession—provides valuable insights for you to make informed decisions about buying and selling properties.
-However, it's important to note that these stages can vary in duration and intensity, depending on market conditions and external factors.
+Understanding the four stages of the real estate cycle—recovery, expansion, hyper-supply, and recession—provides valuable insights for investors to make informed decisions about buying and selling properties.
+However, it’s important to note that these stages can vary in duration and intensity, depending on market conditions and external factors.

 Additionally, considering economic conditions, interest rates, government policies, and demographic shifts allows investors to gain a more comprehensive understanding of the real estate market and make better investment decisions.

-Although this article describes a classic real estate market cycle, we are in a strange market adjustment period right now, with supply being very short.
-We are not in the hypersupply phase yet because supply is very limited:
+Although we have explained a classic real estate market cycle, right now we are in a strange market adjustment period, with supply being very short.
+We are not in the hyper-supply phase yet because supply is very limited:

 - Sellers don't want to sell because they have locked low interest rate mortgages and have no pressure to sell for many years.